bruce/spex/README.markdown

 Synopsis
 --------

-Stringup is a simple language that used to define scenarios that model the corrent behavior of an executable.
+Stringup is a simple language used to define scenarios that model the correct behavior of an executable.

 The description file consists of exactly one `command` line and any number of `scenario` definitions; for example, the following file can